DuyNguyen1879/queries-not-using-indexes-find/README.md

 It will extract USE, SELECT, UPDATE, DELETE, INSERT, REPLACE statements.
 It will prepends EXPLAIN with the query and will output explain-query.txt.

-- run the following command from the terminal
+- run the following command from the terminal<br>
 `mysql -vvv -hlocalhost -uadmin -p12345678 mydatabasename < explain-query.txt >  explain-output.txt`
 // it will take explain-query.txt as input sql file and will output explain-output.txt with explain statements here admin is the mysql username.
  12345678 is the mysql password.

-- run the following command from the terminal
+- run the following command from the terminal<br>
 `python3 indexes-mismatching.py  > final-output.txt`
 // it will take explain-output.txt as input , will find 'NULL condition true' and 'Not using all keys' statements and will output final-output.txt file.